TDRoss/JFPL-Optimization/README.md

 Tutorials require a data set (e.g. fplreview).

-Tutorials are implemented using Pluto.jl
+Tutorials are implemented (and best viewed) using Pluto.jl